SheetJS/docs.sheetjs.com/docz/docs/07-csf/07-features/index.md

 The `cell.w` formatted text for each cell is produced from `cell.v` and `cell.z` format.
 If the format is not specified, the Excel `General` format is used.
 The format can either be specified as a string or as an index into the format table.
-Parsers are expected to populate `workbook.SSF` with the number format table.
+Readers are expected to populate `workbook.SSF` with the number format table.
 Writers are expected to serialize the table.

 The following example creates a custom format from scratch: